innopreneur/transfer-tokens/README.md

 ## Running

-Simply start the service and make a transfer from one wallet to another on Rindkeby testnet.
+Simply start the service and make a transfer from one wallet to another on Rinkeby testnet(for other networks update relevant details in `.env` file).

 ```
 npm start